siemens/gencmpclient/README.md

 have been implemented and documented in FY 2019.
 * Several hundreds of test cases have been compiled and executed successfully in FY 2020.
 * [Open-source clearing has been finished](https://sw360.siemens.com/group/guest/projects/-/project/detail/a85b052efc1c3d42ebd3ef217fd600a4#/tab-ClearingStatus) in Feb 2020.
-* Maintenance (i.e., minor updates and fixes, also to the documentation) is ongoing, at least in FY 2021.
+* Open-sourcing done on 17th September 2021 to [https://github.com/siemens/gencmpclient](https://github.com/siemens/gencmpclient).
-* Open-sourcing planned by September 2021.
+* Maintenance (i.e., minor updates and fixes, also to the documentation) and feature extensions towards CMP version 3 are planned for FY 2022.

 ## Documentation